New Orleans Education

 Xavier University of Louisiana

-Private, not-for-profit, Catholic, and an HBCU, Xavier has garnered an international reputation for excellence and a proven track record of success.
-The College of Pharmacy, one of only two pharmacy schools in Louisiana, is among the nation’s top three producers of African American Doctor of Pharmacy degree recipients.
+A private, Catholic HBCU, Xavier has garnered an international reputation for excellence and a proven track record of success.
+It is among the nation’s top three producers of African American pharmacists.
+Xavier also graduates more African Americans who become medical doctors than any other school in the country.